joshcarter/liveresource/README.md

 TODO: needs documentation.
 In the meantime, refer to `test/method_forward_continue_test.rb`.

+## Resource start/stop callbacks

+As noted above, when a new instance of a resource is created, the remote method mechanism is automatically started.
+What if, however, you want to perform some other processing at the time of start-up?
+Normally, you'd add such processing to the resource constructor.
+However, due to certain details of LiveResource internals, we recommend using resource start/stop callbacks.
+Additionally, this guarantees this code will run each time you start/stop the resource remote method mechanism for a particular instance.

+    class Worker
+      include LiveResource::Resource

+      resource_class :worker
+      resource_name :name

+      remote_reader :name

+      # Define resource start/stop callbacks
+      on_resource_start :start_work
+      on_resource_stop :stop_work

+      def initialize(name)
+        remote_attribute_write(:name, name)
+      end

+      def get_results
+        # ...Gather current results from background process...
+      end

+      private

+      # Make start/stop callbacks private so they won't be remote-callable
+      def start_work
+        # start some background processing
+        @run_thread = Thread.new do
+          # ...Do some magic processing...
+        end
+      end

+      def stop_work
+        return unless @run_thread
+        @run_thread.exit
+        @run_thread.join
+        @run_thread = nil
+      end
+    end

+LiveResource guarantees that the start callback will be executed before the instance receives any remote method calls and that no remote method calls will be received after the stop callback has exectued.

 ## Configuring the Redis Client

 LiveResource will try to connect to Redis at `localhost` and its